Trese Judd Art

 23. Realism

 Realism is an art style that emerged in the mid-19th century as a reaction against Romanticism.
 It focuses on representing reality as accurately and objectively as possible, without idealizing or distorting it.
 In this style, artists depict subjects from daily life, such as people, landscapes, and objects, in a naturalistic manner, paying attention to details and using color and light to create a sense of depth and space.
 Some of the famous artists who used this style include Gustave Courbet, Édouard Manet, and Jean-François Millet.
 These artists sought to capture the essence of contemporary life, portraying ordinary people and working-class subjects in their paintings.
-The realism movement marked a shift towards a more honest and objective portrayal of the world, paving the way for later artistic movements such as Impressionism and Expressionism.

 24. Rococo